How to find your hurt

 The best way to heal this hurt

 The best way to find and heal this hurt is to schedule an appointment with Bill Ferguson.
 The healing process is very fast.
 Most people have a major healing in one or two sessions.
 You can also heal this hurt in our weekend workshop, Return To The Heart.
-If you can’t do a session or attend the weekend, get the Mastery of Life Video Course and read the book, Get Your Power Back.
+If you can't do a session or attend the weekend, watch our video course and read the book, Get Your Power Back.

-Do you have an area of your life that isn't working?
+Do you have an area of life that isn't working?

-Do you have a relationship or an area of your life that isn't working?
+Are you having a difficult time?
+Do you have a relationship or an area of life that isn't working?
 Would you like to have this area clear up?
 You can.
 The best way to do this is to work directly with Bill Ferguson.
-You can also join the Mastery Program and attend our weekend workshop, Return To The Heart.
-Give us a call.
-We can talk about your situation and create a plan of action.
+You can also attend our weekend workshop, Return To The Heart, and watch our Video Course.

 You can create a great life, but you have to know how.
-Our free e-course will walk you through the steps.
+Our free e-course shows you the basic steps.
 As you work with the lessons, you change your life.